What Is a Manulife One Mortgage?

 interest is calculated on the daily balance

-and leftover money naturally offsets the mortgage
+leftover money automatically reduces the mortgage

-Manulife One makes it possible to use your existing income more efficiently.
+It uses your existing income more efficiently.

 reducing interest earlier